FOR IMMEDIATE RELEASE

 - Pop Origins traces Ruscha’s frequent references to the popular culture of his 1940’s childhood, including movies, comics and advertising.

-Ed Ruscha: OKLA is co-curated by Alexandra Schwartz, a New York-based independent curator who has written extensively about Ruscha's work, in coordination with the team at Oklahoma Contemporary and the artist and his studio.
+The exhibition is co-curated by Alexandra Schwartz, a New York-based independent curator who has written extensively about Ruscha's work, and Oklahoma Contemporary in close coordination with the artist and his studio.